DEFRA/water-abstraction-team/preprod_restore.md

 Our web-ops team have provided a Jenkins job that restores the last `prod` backup using [pg_restore](https://www.postgresql.org/docs/current/app-pgrestore.html).

-What we have found is that if the apps are running, and the DB is not cleared beforehand issues can arise.
+We have found that issues can arise if the apps are running and the DB is not cleared beforehand.
 So, we have a process that helps avoid this.

 ## Prep